Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 #4.
 Sustainable Seafood (Fruits de Mer Durables)

-France has a long coastline with access to a wide variety of seafood, but the global demand for fish has led to overfishing and harm to marine ecosystems.
-Opting for sustainable seafood ensures that you’re supporting responsible fishing practices that preserve ocean life for future generations.
+France’s extensive coastline provides access to seafood, a cornerstone of traditional French dishes, but the global demand for fish has led to overfishing and harm to marine ecosystems.

-Look for seafood certified by the Marine Stewardship Council (MSC) or Label Rouge, which guarantees that the fish or shellfish you are eating has been responsibly caught.
-Popular French sustainable seafood options include:
+Opting for sustainable seafood supports responsible fishing practices that preserve ocean life for future generations.
+Look for seafood certified by the Marine Stewardship Council (MSC) or Label Rouge, which guarantees that the fish or shellfish has been responsibly caught.

 - Moules de bouchot (mussels from the French coast, farmed responsibly)